World Cup medal, top 15 place on Manika's New Year's wish list | Tennis news - ExBulletin

 World Cup medal, top 15 place on Manika's New Year's wish list | Tennis news

-New Delhi: In a year where she became the first Indian rower to reach the 16th round at the Olympics, defeated a former world champion and world number 2 on her way to her first quarter-finals in Saudi Smash, and went down in history as the first Manika Batra, Indian table tennis player reaching the last eight in a WTT Champions event is quite modest in her assessment.
+New Delhi: In a year in which she became the first Indian rower to reach the round of 16 at the Olympics, defeated a former world champion and world number 2 on her way to her first quarter-finals in Saudi Smash, and went down in history as the first Manika Batra, Indian table tennis player reaching the last eight in a WTT Champions event is quite modest in her assessment.

 It has been a fairly balanced year, she says.
 I've had some good wins and some bad losses.
 I would say reaching the third round at the Paris Olympics was a highlight and I really enjoyed the win over world number 2 Wang Manyu.
 But I'm certainly not done or satisfied yet.
 I always aim higher.